 - Adaptability: Easy to update, they keep pace with changing business processes.

 Why Are Job Aids a Vital Strategy in the Hybrid Workplace?

 In-person workplaces offer higher levels of performance support to employees, including the ability to reach out to peers across the room for help and support.

 However, modern-day hybrid working environments rely on the resourcefulness of remote employees to make themselves productive.
 Because employees in hybrid teams may work in different shifts and across multiple time zones, they may not have the same support networks as traditional workforces do.
-By delivering access to on-time, in-the-moment of need information to learners, job aids enhance the on-the-job productivity of employees in the hybrid workplace.
+Providing access to real-time, in-the-moment information to learners, job aids enhance the on-the-job productivity of employees in the hybrid workplace.

 How Do Job Aids Help Improve the Impact of Your Training Programs and Drive Employee Performance?